ciatph/firebase-users-admin/README.md

 ### Docker for Localhost Development

 1. Set-up the environment variables and firebase configuration file for the **/client** app.
-   - Create (your own) `firebase.config.js` file under `/client/utils/firebase/firebase.config.js` as advised on [**Installation - client # 2**](#client).
    - Create the `.env` file under the **/client** directory as advised on [**Installation - client # 3**](#client).
 2. Set-up the environment variables for the **/server** app.
    - Create the `.env` file under the **/server** directory as advised on [**Installation - server # 3**](#server).
 3. Build the client and server docker services for localhost development.
    - `docker-compose -f docker-compose-dev.yml build`
    - > **INFO:** Building the images for localhost development takes a while, around ~7min+.
 4. Create and start the client and server containers.
 `docker-compose -f docker-compose-dev.yml up`
 5. Run a script in the container to create the default `superadmin@gmail.com` account, if it does not yet exist in the Firestore database.
    `docker exec -it server-prod npm run seed`
-6. Launch the dockerized (dev) client app on
+6. Launch the dockerized (dev) client app on `http://localhost:3000`
-`http://localhost:3000`
-7. Launch the dockerized (dev) server app's API documentation on
+7. Launch the dockerized (dev) server app's API documentation on `http://localhost:3001/docs`
-`http://localhost:3001/docs`
 8. Edit source the codes in `/client/src` or `/server/src` as needed.
 Verify that hot reload is working on both the client and server apps.
 9. Stop and remove containers, networks, images and volumes:
 `docker-compose -f docker-compose-dev.yml down`

 ### Docker for Production Deployment